Real-Dev-Squad/mobile-app/README.md

 ## About the Project

 This Project serves the RealdevSquad cross-platform-app.
-This project is built in React-native.
+This project is built in React-Native.

 ## First Phase